Retro Puppet Master: Plot

 While stepping outside for a brief moment, Toulon begins to talk to a beggar who has sat on the steps since the beginning of the movie.
 However, he is dead, and when Andre becomes aware of this he begins to mourn.
 Afzel tells him to bring him inside to teach him the true secret of life.
 After bringing him inside they use a ring to transfer the soul of the beggar to the puppet, "Pinhead".
 The puppet starts to move but, after a few questions the puppet runs away into the theater.
 Later on, Elsa returns to talk to Toulon, until her father's rude servants come by.
 They take Elsa and Toulon back to her house, and after Toulon talks to Elsa's father, he gets knocked out, then thrown into the woods.

 The next day, back at the theater, Valentin storms in as the barrier written on paper falls off the wall.
 The three mummies see their chance to attack and begin their rampage through the theater.
 Valentin finishes repairing the door as two of the mummies break in and kill him.
 Vigo runs backstage to Duval and Latour and falls dead.
 Duval stabs the lead mummy in his hand as the mummy kills him with his other hand.
 Latuor gets out a gun and shoots the lead mummy three times as the other mummy comes in through the back door and all three of them use their magic to kill him.
 Afzel appears and says Sutekh shall not claim his life, and kills himself with his own magic.
 Satisfied with victory, the mummies begin to leave.
 Once Toulon returns from the woods, he sees what has happened and acts quickly by putting their souls inside his puppets.

 The men return, having sensed someone with the knowledge of the secret of life, and try to kill Toulon.
-Six-Shooter, however, kills one of the mummies by shooting the chandelier chains, causing it to crush the servant.
-The two henchmen retreat in order to plot the capture of Elsa to lure Toulon into a trap.
+Six-Shooter, however, kills them by shooting the chandelier chains, causing it to crush them.
+Sutekh appears to them (off-screen) and brings them back to life.
+The servants beg him for mercy and the chance to kill Toulon.
+Sutekh restores their killing powers, but they can no longer sense Toulon's presence.
+Sutekh instructs them to capture Elsa to lure Toulon into a trap.